 An investor’s allocation between shares and bonds (along with other asset classes like property and cash) depends on a number of factors including time horizon, income requirements, and risk tolerance.

 For example, a higher weighting to shares may be warranted if you have a longer-term investment horizon.
 This is because, while the return from shares is more volatile, they provide the greatest returns over the long-run.

-However, if you expect to need to call on your investments in the next few years – perhaps a house deposit is on the cards – or reliant on the income from your investments for day to day expenses in retirement, then a higher weighting to bonds would be make sense.
+However, if you expect to need to call on your investments in the next few years – perhaps a house deposit is on the cards – or you're reliant on the income from your investments for day to day expenses in retirement, then a higher weighting to bonds would make sense.